mxro/maxrohde-web/content/posts/2010/2010-04-08-software-notational-velocity-note-taking/index.md

 ---
+blog: maxrohde.com
+categories:
+- contemplations
+date: "2010-04-08"
 title: 'Software: Notational Velocity (Note taking)'
-date: '2010-04-08'
-categories:
-  - 'contemplations'
 ---

 National Velocity proposes to “to loosen the mental blockages to recording information and to scrape away the tartar of convention that handicaps its retrieval” ([](http://Notional.net) [http://notational.net/](http://notational.net/), 9/4/2010).